libretro/RetroArch/README.md

 ## Configuring

-The default configuration is defined in config.def.h.
+The default configuration is defined in `config.def.h`.
 It is not recommended to change this unless you know what you're doing.
 These can later be tweaked by using a config file.
-A sample configuration file is installed to /etc/retroarch.cfg.
+A sample configuration file is installed to `/etc/retroarch.cfg`.
 This is the system-wide config file.

-RetroArch will on startup create a config file in $XDG\_CONFIG\_HOME/retroarch/retroarch.cfg if doesn't exist.
+RetroArch will on startup create a config file in `$XDG\_CONFIG\_HOME/retroarch/retroarch.cfg` if it does not exist.
 Users only need to configure a certain option if the desired value deviates from the value defined in config.def.h.

 To configure joypads, use the built-in menu or the `retroarch-joyconfig` command-line tool.